Almarch/pokedex/README.md

 ![Picture1](https://github.com/user-attachments/assets/d3b2aea5-9b25-4bcd-9c53-92093d1b450a)

 This project can also be seen as a natural language processing exercice with relatively limited resources, _i.e._ a gaming computer.
-The specs it has been built with are:

-- a linux/amd64 platform ;
-- git and docker ;
-- 32 Go RAM ;
-- a Nvidia GPU (12 Go VRAM) with cuda.
+It requires a Nvidia GPU and it is designed for a Linux server.

 To make use of the later, the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is needed.